House of the Black Death: Production

 The film was originally to be titled Night of the Beast or The Widderburn Horror, but it was theatrically released as Blood of the Man Devil.
 When it was later released to television, the title was again changed to House of the Black Death.
 Although the film was made in 1965, when most new films were being made in color, it was shot in black-and-white for $70,000.

 Harold Daniels initially shot the film in 1965 with actors Chaney and Carradine, and Reginald LeBorg co-directed in an uncredited capacity.
 Reginald LeBorg claimed that he did very little actual directing.
 He said his work "consisted of little more than some shots of actors wandering around amongst the trees in the forest scenes."

 Afterwards, the producers felt the film needed something more, so Jerry Warren was hired to add some extra footage to pad out the running time and edit the film.
 Warren brought Katherine Victor into the project, casting her as the leader of a coven of witches.
 Interviewed by Tom Weaver, Warren said "They had a terrible mishmash of a movie.
 It wasn't a movie, it was a bunch of film.
 It came out bad but it came out playable, and it did pull out some money for the people who made it".

 Critical reception

 Fred Olen Ray claims to have seen the film under the title Blood of the Man Devil in the drive-in in the early 1970s on a quintuple "Blood" bill with Blood Mania and three other films.
 The fact that the film was made in black and white might have had something to do with its distribution difficulties.

 James O'Neill wrote "Cardboard monstrosity culled from footage contributed by three different directors ...
 Most of the veteran cast look sick or drunk, or both".

 Stephen Jones called it "an incomprehensible mess ... with plenty of gratuitous belly-dancing".

-Film historian Wheeler W. Dixon remarked that on The House of the Black Death, "the less said the better."
+Film historian Wheeler Winston Dixon remarked that on The House of the Black Death, "the less said the better".